boatbomber/CullThrottle/README.md

 ## Roadmap

 - Parallel computation of visible voxels.
-The search algorithm has been built with this future optimization in mind, so it should be relatively straightforward.
+I built the search algorithm with this future optimization in mind, so it should be relatively straightforward.
 - Reduced memory footprint.
 CullThrottle inherently trades CPU time for memory, but we want to minimize this tradeoff as much as possible.